 Since the 1st of June 1999, any dangerous dog or animal behaving dangerously towards people or other's pets may be reported to the local mayor who will instruct the owner of the dangerous animal to take steps to prevent any danger.

 The French Rural Code, art.
-211-1, completed by Law 99-5 of 06/01/1999 concerning dangerous and stray animals and animals welfare and Law 2008-582 of 20/06/2008 reinforcing the measures for the prevention and protection of persons from dangerous dogs defines 2 categories of potentially dangerous dogs (see PDF online or from our Downloads)
+211-1, completed by Law 99-5 of 06/01/1999 concerning dangerous and stray animals and animals welfare and Law 2008-582 of 20/06/2008 reinforcing the measures for the prevention and protection of persons from dangerous dogs defines 2 categories of potentially dangerous dogs (see PDF online (in French) or from our Downloads in English)

-The owners of dogs of both categories have to apply to the town hall of the locality where they live in order to get a dangerous dog licence.
+The owners of dogs of both categories have to apply to the town hall of the locality where they live in order to get a dangerous dog license.

 Owners are required to:

-- carry the licence with them and show it to the police forces whenever required.
+carry the license with them and show it to the police forces whenever required.

 The dog has to: